smantzavinos/conventions/docs/README.md

 - Ensure clarity, consistency, and completeness in documentation.
 - Provide templates and examples for common documentation types.
 - Facilitate easier onboarding and knowledge sharing.
+- Encourage use of consistent terminology and style.

 ## Guidelines